jay-medina/pelicula/README.md

 All icons are from https://heroicons.com/

 ## TODO
-- Render the main view
+- Splash Image
+  - Have a save button here
+  - Have a way to expand Splash image to view more info?
 - Create Search bar
-    - add a loading animation
-    - Add a query param search
+  - parse query params

+- on top of the grid movies
+  - if user clicks on playlist button,
+    - playlist displays on the grid area
+    - splash should show first item and is clickable like the others

 - Have a way to save movie to a playlist
   - Store movies in local storage (no way to persist)
-  - On Desktop: this should be a sidepanel view
+  - this should be a grid view
-    - Saving automatically updates sidepanel
-  - On Mobile: this should take up the whole screen
 - Have a way to view the playlist
 - Include a footer that says "My favorite color is {your favorite color}"
 - Ensure the view is responsive